felixlu/awesome-stars/topics.md

 ## firebase

+- [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - The open-source Vercel alternative
 - [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
 It enables developers to quickly unleash their creativity and bring in

 ## firefox